ARTbio/startbio/docs/scRNAseq_basics/import.md

 We will then import the biomart database which will be used to annotate the genes of our analysis.
-This will allow us to go from a gene ID set to a *gene name*.
+This will allow us to go from a gene ID set to a gene name.
 The data of Seurat being in hg19 we recover the database for this annotation.

 The biomaRt package allows us to retrieve the databases that are available